dmlaziuk/dmlaziuk.github.io/about.md

 permalink: /about/
 ---

 My name is Dzmitry Laziuk.
-I'm programmer from Belarus.
+I'm a programmer from Belarus.

 I have a ground knowledge in Computer Science and I continue to study.